metio/terraform-provider-k8s/docs/data-sources/apiextensions_crossplane_io_composition_v1_manifest.md

 Required:

-- `composite_type_ref` (Attributes) CompositeTypeRef specifies the type of composite resource that thiscomposition is compatible with. (see [below for nested schema](#nestedatt--spec--composite_type_ref))
+- `composite_type_ref` (Attributes) CompositeTypeRef specifies the type of composite resource that this composition is compatible with. (see [below for nested schema](#nestedatt--spec--composite_type_ref))

 Optional:

-- `environment` (Attributes) Environment configures the environment in which resources are rendered.THIS IS AN ALPHA FIELD.
+- `environment` (Attributes) Environment configures the environment in which resources are rendered.
+THIS IS AN ALPHA FIELD.
 Do not use it in production.
-It is not honoredunless the relevant Crossplane feature flag is enabled, and may bechanged or removed without notice. (see [below for nested schema](#nestedatt--spec--environment))
+It is not honored unless the relevant Crossplane feature flag is enabled, and may be changed or removed without notice. (see [below for nested schema](#nestedatt--spec--environment))
-- `mode` (String) Mode controls what type or 'mode' of Composition will be used.'Pipeline' indicates that a Composition specifies a pipeline ofComposition Functions, each of which is responsible for producingcomposed resources that Crossplane should create or update.'Resources' indicates that a Composition uses what is commonly referredto as 'Patch & Transform' or P&T composition.
-This mode of Compositionuses an array of resources, each a template for a composed resource.All Compositions should use Pipeline mode.
-Resources mode is deprecated.Resources mode won't be removed in Crossplane 1.x, and will remain thedefault to avoid breaking legacy Compositions.
-However, it's no longeraccepting new features, and only accepting security related bug fixes.
+- `mode` (String) Mode controls what type or 'mode' of Composition will be used.
+'Pipeline' indicates that a Composition specifies a pipeline of Composition Functions, each of which is responsible for producing composed resources that Crossplane should create or update.
+'Resources' indicates that a Composition uses what is commonly referred to as 'Patch & Transform' or P&T composition.
+This mode of Composition uses an array of resources, each a template for a composed resource.
+All Compositions should use Pipeline mode.
+Resources mode is deprecated.
+Resources mode won't be removed in Crossplane 1.x, and will remain the default to avoid breaking legacy Compositions.
+However, it's no longer accepting new features, and only accepting security related bug fixes.
-- `patch_sets` (Attributes List) PatchSets define a named set of patches that may be included by anyresource in this Composition.
-PatchSets cannot themselves refer to otherPatchSets.PatchSets are only used by the 'Resources' mode of Composition.
-Theyare ignored by other modes.Deprecated: Use Composition Functions instead. (see [below for nested schema](#nestedatt--spec--patch_sets))
+- `patch_sets` (Attributes List) PatchSets define a named set of patches that may be included by any resource in this Composition.
+PatchSets cannot themselves refer to other PatchSets.
+PatchSets are only used by the 'Resources' mode of Composition.
+They are ignored by other modes.
+Deprecated: Use Composition Functions instead. (see [below for nested schema](#nestedatt--spec--patch_sets))
-- `pipeline` (Attributes List) Pipeline is a list of composition function steps that will be used when acomposite resource referring to this composition is created.
-One ofresources and pipeline must be specified - you cannot specify both.The Pipeline is only used by the 'Pipeline' mode of Composition.
-It isignored by other modes. (see [below for nested schema](#nestedatt--spec--pipeline))
+- `pipeline` (Attributes List) Pipeline is a list of composition function steps that will be used when a composite resource referring to this composition is created.
+One of resources and pipeline must be specified - you cannot specify both.
+The Pipeline is only used by the 'Pipeline' mode of Composition.
+It is ignored by other modes. (see [below for nested schema](#nestedatt--spec--pipeline))
-- `publish_connection_details_with_store_config_ref` (Attributes) PublishConnectionDetailsWithStoreConfig specifies the secret store configwith which the connection details of composite resources dynamicallyprovisioned using this composition will be published.THIS IS AN ALPHA FIELD.
+- `publish_connection_details_with_store_config_ref` (Attributes) PublishConnectionDetailsWithStoreConfig specifies the secret store config with which the connection details of composite resources dynamically provisioned using this composition will be published.
+THIS IS AN ALPHA FIELD.
 Do not use it in production.
-It is not honoredunless the relevant Crossplane feature flag is enabled, and may bechanged or removed without notice. (see [below for nested schema](#nestedatt--spec--publish_connection_details_with_store_config_ref))
+It is not honored unless the relevant Crossplane feature flag is enabled, and may be changed or removed without notice. (see [below for nested schema](#nestedatt--spec--publish_connection_details_with_store_config_ref))
-- `resources` (Attributes List) Resources is a list of resource templates that will be used when acomposite resource referring to this composition is created.Resources are only used by the 'Resources' mode of Composition.
-They areignored by other modes.Deprecated: Use Composition Functions instead. (see [below for nested schema](#nestedatt--spec--resources))
+- `resources` (Attributes List) Resources is a list of resource templates that will be used when a composite resource referring to this composition is created.
+Resources are only used by the 'Resources' mode of Composition.
+They are ignored by other modes.
+Deprecated: Use Composition Functions instead. (see [below for nested schema](#nestedatt--spec--resources))
-- `write_connection_secrets_to_namespace` (String) WriteConnectionSecretsToNamespace specifies the namespace in which theconnection secrets of composite resource dynamically provisioned usingthis composition will be created.This field is planned to be replaced in a future release in favor ofPublishConnectionDetailsWithStoreConfigRef.
-Currently, both could beset independently and connection details would be published to bothwithout affecting each other as long as related fields at MR levelspecified.
+- `write_connection_secrets_to_namespace` (String) WriteConnectionSecretsToNamespace specifies the namespace in which the connection secrets of composite resource dynamically provisioned using this composition will be created.
+This field is planned to be replaced in a future release in favor of PublishConnectionDetailsWithStoreConfigRef.
+Currently, both could be set independently and connection details would be published to both without affecting each other as long as related fields at MR level specified.

 <a id="nestedatt--spec--composite_type_ref"></a>
 ### Nested Schema for `spec.composite_type_ref`